 A standardized assessment tool will also be used to help determine the appropriate level of care, as well as track clinical outcomes and evaluate program efficacy.
 The Child and Adolescent Functional Assessment Scale (CAFAS) may be completed by Assessment Specialists.
 The use of this tool will also be used to track improvements in the child's well-being.
-Contract providers will complete monthly progress reports as well as a quarterly outcome reports that will be submitted to the Brevard Family Partnership Director of Contracts and Compliance (reports to the Senior Executive of Compliance).
+Contract providers will complete monthly progress reports as well as a quarterly outcome reports that will be submitted to the Brevard Family Partnership Contract Manager (reports to Chief Risk and Compliance Director).
 These reports will be used to gather data to track performance as outlined in the specific contract.
-The Brevard Family Partnership Director of Contracts and Compliance will also coordinate on-site monitoring to insure accuracy in reporting.
+The Brevard Family Partnership Contract Manager will also coordinate on-site monitoring to insure accuracy in reporting.